-The Venerable Tenzin Priyadarshi Rinpoche is the Founder and Director of the Dalai Lama Center for Ethics and Transformative Values at the Massachusetts Institute of Technology (MIT), a non-partisan collaborative think tank focused on interdisciplinary research and programs related to the development of human and global ethics.
-He also serves as the Buddhist Chaplain to the Institute.
+The Venerable Tenzin Priyadarshi Rinpoche is the Founder and CEO of the Dalai Lama Center for Ethics and Transformative Values at the Massachusetts Institute of Technology (MIT), a non-partisan collaborative think tank focused on interdisciplinary research and programs related to the development of human and global ethics.
+He is Director of the Ethics Initiative at the MIT Media Lab.
+He is member of the MIT Board of Chaplains and also serves as the Buddhist Chaplain to the Institute.

 Venerable Tenzin was born into a Hindu Brahmin family in Vaishali, India.
 At the age of ten, under his own volition, he entered a Buddhist monastery in Rajgir, near the ancient Nalanda University.
 He studied traditional Indo-Tibetan and Japanese Buddhism and was ordained by His Holiness The Dalai Lama who is his spiritual mentor.
 His unique background included simultaneously receiving traditional Buddhist training and a secular education.
 He studied under the guidance of several great teachers including: H.H.
 Sakya Trizin, H.H.
 Drikung Chhetsang, H.E.
 Kushok Bakula Rinpoche and H. E. Samdhong Rinpoche and received meditation training from H.E.
 Drubwang Rinpoche.
 Venerable Tenzin is known for his love of Sanskrit Buddhist literature.